 See all of the rental gear we can ship to you for your trip!

-We’ll ship your rented outdoor equipment direct to your home before your trip, or to a convenient location inside the park or near the entrance to Black Canyon of the Gunnison National Park.
-On your way back home, just load the backpacking or camping gear back into the same box we shipped to you, use the prepaid return label, and drop off the rental at any UPS shipping point.
+We'll ship your rented outdoor equipment direct to your home before your trip, or to a convenient location inside the park or near the entrance to Black Canyon of the Gunnison National Park.
+On your way back home, just load the backpacking or camping gear back into the same box we shipped to you, use the prepaid return label, and drop off the rental gear at the most convenient shipping point used by our carrier - there will be many options in every city in the US.

 Here's some information you may find useful before your trip: